jintonic/gears/examples/output/README.md

 $ make # compile ghdf5.cc
 ~~~

-The output file name can be chosen using macro command:
+The output file name can be chosen using the macro command:

 ~~~
 /analysis/setFileName output
 ~~~

 No suffix is needed for the file name.
-Note that the output is disabled by default.
+Note that the **output is disabled by default**.
 It will be enabled if the output file name is not empty.
 So this macro command also works as a switch.
 Without it, no output file will be created.

 [Geant4]: http://geant4.cern.ch
 [histograms]:https://www.khanacademy.org/math/ap-statistics/quantitative-data-ap/histograms-stem-leaf/v/histograms-intro